 Business interruption insurance is a form of insurance designed to cover business income that has been lost in a disaster.
 When such an event occurs that damages a company’s stock, forces them to move locations, or halts their operations altogether, business interruption insurance can be used to cover lost finances and any costs incurred as a result of the interruption.

 Fire damage is generally considered to be the most common cause of business interruption claims.
-In a study, Allianz Global Corporate & Speciality found that around 59% of all interruption claims were caused by fire and explosion.
+In a study, Allianz Global Corporate & Speciality found that around 59% of all interruption claims around the world were caused by fire and explosion.

 Businesses are estimated to lose billions of pounds a year due to such incidents.
 The companies most at risk of damage by fire are those that deal with electricals, flammable liquids, and heavy machinery.